TUDCA (Tauroursodeoxycholic Acid)

 Confidence: Medium

 TUDCA has direct but bounded modern evidence.
-Kars 2010 supports hepatic and skeletal-muscle insulin-sensitivity effects after four weeks, Pan 2013 and Larghi 1997 support hepatobiliary disease context, and Elia 2016 supports a small ALS add-on signal.
-AMX0035 complicates the neuroprotection story: CENTAUR was positive for the sodium phenylbutyrate-taurursodiol combination, but the larger 2024 PHOENIX trial missed its primary endpoint and Amylyx withdrew Relyvrio/Albrioza from the United States and Canadian markets.
-The modern lens therefore supports targeted use-case interest, not a broad supplement endorsement.
+Kars 2010 supports hepatic and skeletal-muscle insulin-sensitivity effects after four weeks, while Pan 2013 and Larghi 1997 support a hepatobiliary disease context, and Elia 2016 shows a small ALS add-on signal.
+The neuroprotection story then gets complicated: Paganoni 2020 reported a positive CENTAUR result for the sodium phenylbutyrate plus taurursodiol combination, but the larger 2024 PHOENIX trial missed its primary endpoint and Amylyx withdrew Relyvrio from the United States and Canada.
+The modern read supports targeted liver and metabolic interest, not a broad supplement endorsement.

 Pre-RCT-Era Pharmacology and Use